 Alpha Eta Society: This is an Allied Health Professions National Honor Society.
 The purpose is to promote scholarship and recognize high attainments in and significant contributions to the allied health professions.
-Candidates will be recommended by the faculty of the Allied Health Majors based on specific criteria.
+The faculty of the Allied Health Majors based on specific criteria will recommend candidates.
 Candidates must have an overall GPA of 3.5 or greater on a 4-point scale, have shown a capacity for leadership and achievement in their chosen allied health field, and be in the top 10% of the graduating class at Baptist University.